Oat and Pumpkin Seed Chocolate Cupcakes - These gluten-free and nut-free treats are low in sugar and made with wholesome ingredients.

 - ½ cup milk of your choice

-- 1 Tbsp olive or melted coconut oil
+- 1 Tablespoon olive or melted coconut oil

 - chopped chocolate or chocolate chips as desired for topping